 The Community Benefits Agreement Section X.F.9 requires that a reassessment of best available emission control devices be conducted on an annual basis, or more frequently if warranted.
-The purpose is to ensure that bid documents take into account advances in emission control devices prior to bidding new construction phases of the LAX Master Plan Program.
-This reassessment was conducted for all verified devices as of December 31, 2013.
+The purpose is to ensure that bid documents take into account advances in emission control devices prior to

 Section X.F.9 further requires that the emission control technology review process include any new and relevant requirements or regulations promulgated by CARB or the U.S. EPA, with the understanding that the results from any reassessment of diesel emission control systems cannot be applied retroactively.
-Specifically, Section X.F.9.b. states "any new designations of emission control devices as best available shall apply only to projects that start after the devices are verified or certified for use by CARB or the EPA..."
+Specifically, Section X.F.9.b. states "any new designations of emission control devices as best available shall apply only to projects that start after the devices are verified or certified for use by CARB or the EPA... "